-Payment should be made with one check, one credit card, or cash (paid at the Box Office only, please do not mail cash).
+Payment should be made with one check, one credit card, or cash (paid in person only, please do not mail cash).
 Make arrangements with your group’s treasurer to accept individual payments.
-Proctors accepts cash, personal/business checks, money orders, VISA, Mastercard, American Express and Discover.
+Proctors accepts cash, personal/business checks, VISA, MasterCard, American Express and Discover.

-It’s best to have distributed tickets to individual group members prior to the day of the show.
+It’s best to keep a record of designated tickets, and distribute to individuals within your group prior to day of the show.

 432 State Street, Schenectady, NY 12305 518.382.3884 ext.
 139.

 You can order lunch ahead of time from our Apostrophe Café (when available) or check out one of the many restaurants in Schenectady.